AdobeDocs/campaign-standard.nl-NL/help/administration/using/configuring-email-channel.md

 >[!IMPORTANT]
 >
->De minimale vertraging tussen pogingen en het maximumaantal uit te voeren pogingen zijn nu gebaseerd op hoe goed IP zowel historisch als momenteel bij een bepaald domein uitvoert.
-De **[!UICONTROL Retry period]** en **[!UICONTROL Max. number of retries]** instellingen in Campagne worden genegeerd.
+>The minimum delay between retries and the maximum number of retries to be performed are now based on how well an IP is performing both historically and currently at a given domain. **[!UICONTROL Retry period]****[!UICONTROL Max. number of retries]**

 De **instelling voor de bezorgingsduur** (gedefinieerd in de sectie [Validity period parameters](#validity-period-parameters)) **die in Campaign is ingesteld, wordt gerespecteerd, maar slechts tot maximaal 3,5 dagen**.
 Op dat punt wordt elk bericht in de wachtrij Hernieuwde pogingen verwijderd uit deze wachtrij en teruggestuurd als onbezorgbaar.
 Raadpleeg deze [sectie](../../sending/using/understanding-delivery-failures.md#about-delivery-failures) voor meer informatie over bezorgingsfouten.